INSTRUCTIONS FOR AUTHORS

 3. TITLE PAGE

-The title page should be typed on a separate sheet and the author’s name should be typed on the line below the title; the affiliation, address, telephone, fax numbers, and e-mail address (if available) should follow on the next line.
+The title page should be typed on a separate sheet and the author’s name should be typed on the line below the title; the affiliation, address, and e-mail address should follow on the next line.
 The corresponding author must submit the paper, unless otherwise indicated.

 4. ABSTRACT